-5. 'Suitable' travel assistance arrangements
+4. 'Suitable' travel assistance arrangements

-'For travel assistance to be suitable, they must be safe and reasonably stress free, to enable the child to arrive at school ready for a day of study'.
+'For travel assistance to be suitable, the journey must be safe and reasonably stress free, to enable the child to arrive at school ready for a day of study'.
 It could not be expected that a child makes several changes on public transport resulting in unreasonably long journey times.